OSSimulation/iOS-artwork/README.md

 # iOS-artwork

-### Forked from Jato-BZ's fork to add semi Python3 support for exporting
+### Forked from Jato-BZ's fork to add Python 3 support

 Please note that creating an .artwork file will most likely will not work.
 You need the PIL (Pillow) library installed in order for this to function.